-(Note 2) All ordinary shares have an equal right to the company's residual assets.
+(Note 2) All ordinary shares have an equal right to the Company's residual assets.

-(Note 3) Outstanding shares have been fully paid.
+(Note 3) Decrease is due to cancellation of treasury shares.

 The Japanese Corporate Law (hereinafter referred to as "the Law") requires that at least 50% of the proceeds upon issuance of shares is credited to share capital and the remainder of the proceeds is credited to capital reserve included in "capital surplus".
 The Law permits, upon approval at the general meeting of shareholders, the transfer of amount from capital reserve to share capital.